0xa1a6b3b0/extended-relativity/theory.md

 We will follow the same method, starting from the most familiar physics and drilling down until we reach bedrock.

 **The key result:** The entire framework culminates in a single equation—the *boundary field equation* □b = κρ_s—which provides a unified description of gravity and quantum mechanics.
-The prime boundary is a 4D surface embedded in 5D specification space; the induced metric and extrinsic curvature (∂_μ ∂_ν b) give the full 10-component Einstein tensor via the Gauss equation.
-Both gravitational wave polarizations emerge from the transverse profile of b.
-See "The Central Result" and "The Full Tensor Structure" sections for derivation.
+The boundary field gives the scalar sector (gravitational potential, g₀₀); the full tensor structure of general relativity follows from the economy principle via Einstein's equation, as derived in the main text.
+See "The Central Result" and "The Full Tensor Structure" sections.

 ---